 - Strong coffee.
 I add 1 litre of boiling water to 20g of instant coffee.
 I cool and bottle it, then prepare a weak solution of bleach by dissolving one quarter of a teaspoon of anhydrous sodium carbonate in 1 litre of water (this is approximately a 0.5% solution).
 For the best results, I let the print age for a few days, then start the toning process by giving it a 5 minute warm water bath in a developing tray.
 In another tray, I prepare a bleach solution.
 I transfer the print to the bleach for not more than 60s and then put it back in the water bath and wash it thoroughly.
 I pour the coffee toner into a third tray and leave the print to soak face down for at least an hour.
 I wash well and dry flat (very important) to avoid stains appearing in the margins.
 I recommend using 300g/m2 Hahnemühle matt watercolour board dried flat if you want your whites white.
 I put the wet print inside a folded towel and pat dry for a few seconds before laying it on a shelf.

 For sepia tones I use strong green or black tea.
-I find that the final colour of a toned print is very dependent on the pH and mineral content of the local water. (from Brian Young)
+I find that the final colour of a toned print is very dependent on the pH and mineral content of the local water. (from Brian Young).

-Recommended suppliers of chemicals
+Recommended suppliers elsewhere

 |Photographers’ Formulary 11 recommendationsBostick and Sullivan 8 recommendationsBlueprintables (pre-coated material) 2 recommendations